Migrating data to Yandex Object Storage using Yandex Data Transfer

 -

 Send test data to this stream.
-Use data from the vehicle sensors in JSON format as a message:
+Use the vehicle sensor data in JSON format as the message:

 {